Author: Cheryl Adams, Esq.

 THE LESSON LEARNED:

-The lesson learned is not all government contract solicitations requiring domestic products can be taken at face value.
+The lesson learned when considering whether your company is Berry Amendment compliant is to understand that not all government contract solicitations requiring domestic products can be taken at face value.
 Knowing domestic / foreign procurement details, such as the Berry Amendment, and how it interacts with Buy American Act domestic product restrictions, can result in a successful protest that opens up the chance for you to win the bid.

 WHAT DID MECHANIX DO RIGHT?